-- assessing its own street lighting stock which uses inefficient energy bulbs currently providing 7 tonnes of C02 annually and reducing this tonnage to lower than 1 tonnes by changing to LED timed dimers.
+- In 2019 assessing its own street lighting stock which uses inefficient energy bulbs currently providing 7 tonnes of C02 annually and reducing this tonnage to lower than 1 tonnes by changing to LED timed dimers.

-- encouraging dog owners to take their dog foul home and dispose of it via the domestic waste system.
+- In 2019 encouraging dog owners to take their dog foul home and dispose of it via the domestic waste system.
 In 2017 the council decided not to place any further dedicated dog bins in the town but provide additional community bins into which bagged dog foul may be placed.

 - At its November 9th 2020 meeting under minute 89.20 e) the town council signed up to the ECDC Charter to ban helium balloons and sky lanterns on its lands.
 For more information on this initiative please click here

 - Look into the feasibility of providing street lighting in certain areas that is powered by by-product of dog foul decomposition.
 The additional benefit is that the composted material produced can be used as fertiliser for non-food plant production such as enriching common land soil, meadow lands as well as the flower beds in and around Soham

 - In 2020 commissioned an Energy & Carbon report for all assets and activities Soham Town Council undertakes in the community and plans to implement those recommendations.

 - At it February 2020 meeting under min 10/20 the council approved that it would no longer manage and those additional costs associated with road verges owned by Cambridgeshire County Council within the town to facilitate annual habitat creations to encourage wildflower and insects including bees and other pollinators.

 - In 2021 hopefully purchasing an area of ground for additional community benefit including possibility of introducing and maintaining a wild meadow